osullii/boards/README.md

 ## Usage

-To create a new Colony project on your development machine.
+To create a new Boards project on your development machine.

 	$ boards new <project_name>